-Comment [JCA3]: Possible substitution: it is not possible to form an appropriate group of at least seven University Libraries faculty members, departmental decision in writing may do so.
+2.5.5 Any department member who wishes to express his or her views about a departmental decision in writing may do so.
 These letters will be treated as solicited letters and must be included in the file reviewed by the faculty voting in this case.
 Departments should allow a suitable period of time after the meetings and vote on a case for letters stimulated by the discussions or solicited subsequent to them to be added to the file before the deadline for submission to the Committee on Library Personnel PolicyAppointment and Promotion Committee.
 In all cases, the appropriate faculty group shall have an opportunity to review the letters and shall sign a cover sheet to indicate that they have seen the additional material.
-No department member(s) shall be hindered from contributing to a file while a case is under consideration after the departmental recommendation has been formulated so long as those eligible to vote review the contribution.
+No department member(s)department faculty member(s) shall be hindered from contributing to a file while a case is under consideration after the departmental recommendation has been formulated so long as those eligible to vote review the contribution.

-- 2.5.6 A list of the appropriate faculty group bearing a tally of their votes (approves, disapprove or abstain) and their signatures shall be a part of the Special Evaluative File.
+2.5.6 A list of the appropriate faculty group bearing a tally of their votes (approves:, disapprove or abstain) and their signatures shall be a part of the Special Evaluative File.
 The Committee supplies a standard cover sheet for this purpose.
-A positive outcome shall be defined as a positive recommendation by a majority of those eligible to vote. - 2.5.7 After the vote has been taken, the Director shall write a letter stating the motion and providing a balanced summary of the views of the group.
+A positive outcome shall be defined as a positive recommendation by a majority of those eligible to vote.

+2.5.7 After the vote has been taken, the Director shall write a letter stating the motion and providing a balanced summary of the views of the group.
 At the conclusion of the letter, there shall be a list of those eligible to read it and their signatures indicating that they have seen the document.
 This letter forms a part of the general evaluative file and shall be drawn up in accordance with the guidelines specified in section 2.4.4.1.
 If the Director's letter is supplemented by a formal minority report, this report shall also be included in the general evaluative file.
 The members of the same group that has read the Director's letter shall read the minority report and signify that they have seen it.

-The Director may submit a separate letter commenting upon the recommendation of the department, which shall be subject to review as stipulated in section 2.5.5.
+The Director may submit a separate letter commenting upon the recommendation of the departmentUniversity Libraries, which shall be subject to review as stipulated in section 2.5.5.
 Both the summarizing letter and any additional letter from the chairperson form part of the general evaluative file and shall be drawn up in accordance with the guidelines specified in section 2.4.4.1.

-- 2.5.8 The recommendation letter with its summary of departmental views and any additional letter from the Director shall be considered a draft until reviewed by the Provost's office for confidentiality of solicited opinions as indicated in Sec.
+2.5.8 The recommendation letter with its summary of departmental views and any additional letter from the Director shall be considered a draft until reviewed by the Provost's office for confidentiality of solicited opinions as indicated in Sec.
 2.4.4.1.
-When a case involves continuing appointment, a copy of the Director's letter(s) and letters from other persons serving in a supervisory capacity in a direct line above the candidate shall be released immediately to the candidate following review and, if necessary, revision to preserve confidentiality of solicited opinions. - 2.6 Submission to the Committee on Library Personnel Policy Appointment and Promotion Committee and Operation of the Committee. - 2.6.1 It shall be the responsibility of the Director to forward the recommendation letter, together with the completed file, to the Committee on Library Personnel PolicyAppointment and Promotion Committee, or directly to the Provost in the case of candidates seeking promotion to Senior Assistant Librarian rank.
-Consult section 7.4 for a suggested order of the items in the completed personnel file.
+When a case involves Continuing Appointment, a copy of the Director's letter(s) and letters from other persons serving in a supervisory capacity in a direct line above the candidate shall be released immediately to the candidate following review and, if necessary, revision to preserve confidentiality of solicited opinions.

+2.6 Submission to the Committee on Library Personnel Policy Appointment and Promotion Committee and Operation of the Committee.